Undline/UndChain/readme.md

 ### Player2

-Player2 is UndChain’s innovative co-chain designed to revolutionize gaming through decentralized technology, immersive storytelling, and cutting-edge tools for developers and players.
+Player2 is Modulr’s innovative co-chain designed to revolutionize gaming through decentralized technology, immersive storytelling, and cutting-edge tools for developers and players.
 From multiplayer experiences to single-player narratives, Player2 empowers creators to build the next generation of games while offering players unparalleled ownership and interactivity.

 At the core of Player2 is the **Echoes Trilogy**, a showcase of Player2’s capabilities that spans generations and genres.
 This episodic RPG series invites players to explore rich worlds, confront legendary adversaries, and shape the fate of interconnected stories across time and space.